broadinstitute/gatk-sv/website/docs/modules/gather_sample_evidence.md

 Identifier string for the sample.
 Refer to the [sample ID requirements](/docs/gs/inputs#sampleids) for specifications of allowable sample IDs.
 IDs that do not meet these requirements may lead to errors.

+#### <HighlightOptionalArg>Optional</HighlightOptionalArg> `is_dragen_3_7_8`
+Default: detect automtically from BAM/CRAM header.
+The header check can be skippped by setting this parameter when it is known whether the BAM/CRAM is aligned with Dragen v3.7.8.
+If this is true and Scramble is configured to run then soft-clipped reads at sites called by Scramble in the original alignments will be realigned with BWA for re-calling with Scramble.

 #### <HighlightOptionalArg>Optional</HighlightOptionalArg> `collect_coverage` {#collect-coverage}
 Default: `true`.
 Collect read depth.